 Australia Compostable Bags Requirements (2025 Compliance & Procurement Guide)

-Australia does not have one single national law that covers compostable bags.
+Australia does not have a single national law governing compostable bags.

 Legal Framework for Compostable Bags in Australia